How to Organize a Coin Collection > or maybe how not to...

 Capricorn Variant Details

 Italian Biglietto Autolinee Cap Transport Tokens

-These tokens were struck in Nickel at 29-millimeter diameter and I have been unable to determine the circulation numbers.
+These tokens were struck in Nickel at a 29-millimeter diameter, and I have not determined the circulation numbers.
 I was able to find that these were minted back in 1977 to 1978.
-As with many tokens, they are a bit rough with the finish but being made of nickel they have not worn or tarnished.
-I see sets on Italian "eBay" that are listed at 12 euro.
-I know this is not a great picture of them, but they are hard to capture being shiny nickel and the designs are not well stamped.
+As with many tokens, they are a bit rough with the finish, but since they are nickel, they have not worn or tarnished.
+I see sets on Italian "eBay" listed at 12 euros.
+I know this is not a great picture of them, but they are hard to capture, being shiny nickel, and the designs are often lightly stamped.